Geant4/geant4/examples/extended/parallel/MPI/README.md

 ### Notes:
 While "/run/beamOn" and "/mpi/beamOn" commands invoke beam-on in background, so you can input UI commands even while event processing.
+Note that drawing tracks in OpenGL with these commands causes a crash.
+Please use /mpi/.beamOn command instead.

 The original "/control/execute" and "/run/beamOn" are overwritten with "/mpi/execute" and "/mpi/beamOn" commands respectively,